acentswap/docs2-wiki/products/prediction/prediction-faq.md

 * Our prediction contract uses the ChainLink Oracle price feed to set the prices used to dictate whether a user has won or not.
 * Used for the "Chainlink" chart on the interface.

-#### Binance
+#### Acent

 * Used for real-time price updates on the AcentSwap prediction market interface.&#x20;
 * Used for the "TradingView" chart on the interface.

-Since we’re using two different price feeds, the real-time price updates from Binance and the ChainLink Oracle price may differ by a small amount.
+Since we’re using two different price feeds, the real-time price updates from Acent and the ChainLink Oracle price may differ by a small amount.
 However, they shouldn’t vary significantly.

 ### The round's result changed after the round ended!
 Why?